Building blocks of content modeling

 Understand the foundational building blocks of content modeling in Optimizely CMS 13.
 Learn to create flexible and structured content.

-Optimizely Content Management System properties are the building blocks of CMS content types that make up an application's user interface (UI) content.
+Optimizely Content Management System (CMS) properties are the building blocks of CMS content types that make up an application's UI content.

 When modeling content, consider the level of control you want to give the user, the freedom to adjust the layout and structure of the content, and the reusability of the content.
-You can take the following approaches to model your content.
+Take the following approaches to model content.

-- Top-down – Identify the main types of content first, like blogs, product pages, forms, search, galleries, and so on.
-Instead of the pages you want on your application, think about the types of pages, then work your way down to the details, one level at a time.
+- Top-down – Identify the main types of content first, such as blogs, product pages, forms, search, and galleries.
+Instead of specific pages on the application, think about the types of pages, then work down to the details one level at a time.

-- Bottom-up – Start with the finer details, and then group these individual elements together to form a larger content item.
-For example, think about the text in a call to action (CTA), then the CTA object itself, the title text, and the body text.
-Then you can group the elements as a promotion box or a card.
+- Bottom-up – Start with the finer details, then group individual elements to form a larger content item.
+For example, think about the text in a call to action (CTA), the CTA object itself, the title text, and the body text.
+Then group the elements as a promotion box or a card.

-- Hybrid – Balance between high-level thinking and granular detail design, providing flexibility to ensure everything is covered.
+- Hybrid – Balance high-level thinking and granular detail design, providing flexibility to ensure complete coverage.

 NoteSee an interactive demo on how to approach content modeling in CMS and Visual Builder.